-- 1. To what extent can European relations with the rest of the world before 1800 be accurately described as 'colonial'?
-(Lectures 1, 4, 6 and 7) - 2.
-What explains the rise of the state, and does this have anything to do with the Treaty of Westphalia?
-(Lectures 2 and 3) - 3.
-Does the state have a different history in Europe and the non-European world?
-Pick two regions from East Asia, Africa, the Americas to compare with Europe (Lectures 2-4, 6-7) - 4.
-Is it more convincing to argue that international politics has historically been the same in different regions of the world (e.g. Europe, East Asia, Africa, the Americas), or that international politics has been fundamentally different in different regions?
-(Lectures 1-4, 6, 7) - 5.
-Without violence there would be no nations in the Americas.
+1. To what extent can European relations with the rest of the world before 1800 be accurately described as 'colonial'?
+(Lectures 1, 4, 5)

+2. What explains the rise of the state, and does this have anything to do with the Treaty of Westphalia?
+(Lectures 2 and 3)

+3. Without violence there would be no nations in the Americas.
 Discuss.
+(Lectures 1, 4)

-(Lectures 1, 7) - 6.
-Which era has seen the greatest change in international politics and why?
-(Lectures 1, 10, 11, 16, 17, 26) - 7.
-Can empires and imperialism ever be legitimate?
-(Lectures 4, 7, 16)
+4. Which era has seen the greatest change in international politics and why?
+(Lectures 1, 15, 16)

-- 8. Were the international rivalries of the 1930s and 1940s a clash between the 'haves' and the 'have nots'?
-(Lectures 12-14) - 9.
-Was the twentieth century a long international race war?
-(Lectures 12, 13, 14, 16) - 10.
-What caused de-colonization?
-(Lecture 16) - 11.
-To what extent did the end of the Cold War change the fundamentals of global politics?
-(Lecture 17, 20) - 12.
-Which was more consequential for international politics: the Cold War or decolonization?
-(Lectures 15, 16, 17, 20) - 13.
-Are post-colonial states really sovereign?
-(Lectures 16, 20, 21) - 14.
-Russia is never as strong or as weak as it seems.
-Discuss (Lectures 13, 24) - 15.
-What are the most important differences between the main International Relations theories (Realism, Liberal Institutionalism and Constructivism)?
-Compare two (Lectures 5, 8, 9) - 16.
-Which of the three main theories of International Relations (Realism, Liberal Institutionalism and Constructivism) best explains those states challenging the dominant international order of the twentieth OR twenty-first century?
-(Lectures 5, 8, 9, 12, 13, 14, 24, 25) - 17.
-Are international institutions imperialism by another name?
-(Lectures 8, 11, 16, 20, 22) - 18.
-Does international law enable or constrain powerful states?
-(Lectures 11, 18, 19, 23) - 19.
-What is the point of human rights if the international community cannot enforce them?
-(Lectures 10, 18, 19, 23, 24, 25) - 20.
-Will violence always dominate justice in international politics?
-(Lectures 4, 5, 18, 19, 20 23, 26) - 21.
-Do developments like the rise of gender equality and human rights prove that progress towards a more just order is possible in international politics?
-(Lectures 10, 16, 17, 18, 19) - 22.
-Does International Relations theory suggest that international attempts to govern climate change are doomed to fail?
-(Lectures 5, 8, 9, 22) - 23.
-To what degree does the Soviet challenge to Anglo-American international order in the mid-twentieth century resemble that of the current Russian challenge to the international order, if at all?
-(Lectures 13, 24) - 24.
-To what degree does the Japanese challenge to Anglo-American international order in the
+5. Can empires and imperialism ever be legitimate?
+(Lectures 5, 7, 14, 19)

+6. Were the international rivalries of the 1930s and 1940s a clash between the 'haves' and the 'have nots'?
+(Lectures 9, 10, 11)

+7. Was the twentieth century a long international race war?
+(Lectures 9, 10, 11, 15, 19)

+8. What caused de-colonization?
+(Lecture 15)

+9. To what extent did the end of the Cold War change the fundamentals of global politics?
+(Lecture 16, 18)

+10. Which was more consequential for international politics: the Cold War or decolonization?
+(Lectures 15, 16)

+11. Are post-colonial states really sovereign?
+(Lectures 15, 19)

+12. Russia is never as strong or as weak as it seems.
+Discuss (Lectures 10, 24)

+13. What are the most important differences between the main International Relations theories (Realism, Liberal Internationalism and Constructivism)?
+Compare two (Lectures 6, 7, 8)

+14. Which of the three main theories of International Relations (Realism, Liberal Internationalism and Constructivism) best explains those states challenging the dominant international order of the twentieth OR twenty-first century?
+(Lectures 6, 7, 8, 9, 10, 11, 24 25)

+15. Are international institutions imperialism by another name?
+(Lectures 6, 7, 14, 20, 21)

+16. Does international law enable or constrain powerful states?
+(Lectures 17, 18, 19)

+17. What is the point of human rights if the international community cannot enforce them?
+(Lectures 7, 8, 17, 21)

+18. Will violence always dominate justice in international politics?
+(Lectures 6, 7, 8, 18, 21)

+19. Do developments like the rise of gender equality and human rights prove that progress towards a more just order is possible in international politics?
+(Lectures 7, 8, 17, 22)

+20. Does International Relations theory suggest that international attempts to govern climate change are doomed to fail?
+(Lectures 6, 7, 8, 20, 21)

+21. To what degree does the Soviet challenge to Anglo-American international order in the mid-twentieth century resemble that of the current Russian challenge to the international order, if at all?
+(Lectures 10, 24)

-- mid-twentieth century resemble that of the current Chinese challenge to the international order, if at all?
-(Lectures 14, 25) - 25.
-To what degree is the US position in international politics in the early twenty-first century similar to that of Britain's international position in the inter-War period?
-(Lectures 12, 13, 14, 23) - 26.
-Will China replace the United States in the twenty-first century as the world's dominant power?
-Discuss with reference to one of the three main International Relations theories (Lectures 5, 8, 9, 25) - 27.
-It is the decline not the rise of China that most threatens world peace.
+22. To what degree does the Japanese challenge to Anglo-American international order in the mid-twentieth century resemble that of the current Chinese challenge to the international order, if at all?
+(Lectures 11, 25)

+23. To what degree is the US position in international politics in the early twenty-first century similar to that of Britain's international position in the inter-War period?
+(Lectures 9, 10, 11, 23)

+24. Will China replace the United States in the twenty-first century as the world's dominant power?
+Discuss with reference to one of the three main International Relations theories (Lectures 6, 7, 8, 25)

+25. It is the decline not the rise of China that most threatens world peace.
 Discuss.
+(Lecture 25)

-(Lecture 25) - 28.
-The Russian invasion of Ukraine marked the end of the territorial integrity norm.
-Discuss (Lectures 19, 24)
+26. The Russian invasion of Ukraine marked the end of the territorial integrity norm.
+Discuss (Lectures 18, 24)

-Pol.2 Exam Questions 2022-23
+Pol.2 Exam Questions 2023-24